nithahuwaida/MaemSek-FrontEnd-withANTDESIGN/README.md

  1. Download and Install RESTfull API from [MaemSek API](https://github.com/nithahuwaida/MaemSek-RESTful-API--withORMSequelize)
  2. Run backend (API) in local with (xampp or other)
- 3. Git clone [MemSek - React Website](https://github.com/nithahuwaida/MaemSek-FrontEnd-withANTDESIGN) or download zip
+ 3. Git clone [MaemSek - React Website](https://github.com/nithahuwaida/MaemSek-FrontEnd-withANTDESIGN) or download zip
  4. Open in your code editor (vscode, atom or other)
  5. npm Install & npm start